ACT Centres

 New answer posted

-If the applicant mistakenly reaches the wrong ACT exam centre right before the exam begins, he/she should try and reach the correct exam centre as soon as possible.
-It's important to check the details of the ACT exam centre beforehand and if possible one should go and check out the exam centre a day or two before the date of exam to avoid such lat minute confusions.
-One must know where to reach, in how much time and through which medium of transportation at the ACT exam centre.
+If the applicant mistakenly reaches the wrong ACT exam centre then try and reach the correct exam centre.
+It is important to check the details of the ACT exam centre beforehand.
+If possible one should go and check out the exam centre a day or two before the date of exam to avoid such last minute confusions.
+Know where to reach, in how much time and how at the ACT exam centre.

 New answer posted